u7327620/mechatronics_terminal_game/README.md

 The code requires an arduino with a button input on port 3 and 4.
 The arduino needs to be runningstandard firmata from the arduino ide sketch library.
 Make sure to update the path variable to that of your arduino.

+This was all made in pycharm venv with terminal emulation, if you want to run it without a venv you can make your own exe because I got maths to study for 😎

 The game should work cross platform as long as the os.environ variable is changed to the operating system of choice